pranavrc/tenor/README.md

 ##### Notes

 [Notes](https://en.wikipedia.org/wiki/Musical_note) are sounds of a certain pitch or frequency.
 The A4 note is, for instance, a sound of 440 Hz.
 The A5 note is a sound of 880 Hz.
 The musical note starts from C0 at 16.35 Hz.
-Unlike the English alphabet, musical notes in western musical notation start from C and end with G, as follows:
+Unlike the English alphabet, musical notes in western musical notation start from C and end with B, as follows:

 ```
 C  C#/Db  D  D#/Eb  E  F  F#/Gb  G  G#/Ab  A  A#/Bb  B